Carbon nanotube: Purification

-As-synthesized carbon nanotubes typically contain impurities and most importantly different chiralities of carbon nanotubes.
+Synthesized carbon nanotubes typically contain impurities and most importantly different chiralities of carbon nanotubes.
 Therefore, multiple methods have been developed to purify them including polymer-assisted, density gradient ultracentrifugation (DGU), chromatography and aqueous two-phase extraction (ATPE).
 These methods have been reviewed in multiple articles.

 Certain polymers selectively disperse or wrap CNTs of a particular chirality, metallic character or diameter.
-For example, poly(phenylenevinylenes) disperses CNTs of specific diameters (0.75–0.84 nm) and polyfluorenes are highly selective for semiconducting CNTs.
-It involves mainly two steps, sonicate the mixture (CNTs and polymers in solvent), centrifuge and the supernatant are desired CNTs.
+For example, poly(phenylenevinylenes) disperse CNTs of specific diameters (0.75–0.84 nm) and polyfluorenes are highly selective for semiconducting CNTs.
+Separation involves mainly two steps: sonicate the mixture (CNTs and polymers in solvent), then centrifuge.
+The supernatant will contain the desired CNTs.

-Density gradient ultracentrifugation is a method based on the density difference of CNTs, so that different components are layered in centrifuge tubes under centrifugal force.
+Density gradient ultracentrifugation is based on the density difference of CNTs, so that different components are layered in centrifuge tubes under centrifugal force.
 Chromatography-based methods include size exclusion (SEC), ion-exchange (IEX) and gel chromatography.
 For SEC, CNTs are separated due to the difference in size using a stationary phase with different pore size.
 As for IEX, the separation is achieved based on their differential adsorption and desorption onto chemically functionalized resins packed in an IEX column, so understanding the interaction between CNTs mixtures and resins is important.
-The first IEX is reported to separate DNA-SWCNTs.
-Gel chromatography is based on the partition of CNTs between stationary and mobile phase, it's found semiconducting CNTs are more strongly attracted by gel than metallic CNTs.
-While it shows potential, the current application is limited to the separation of semiconducting (n,m) species.
+The first IEX was reported to separate DNA-SWCNTs.
+Gel chromatography is based on the partition of CNTs between stationary and mobile phase.
+Semiconducting CNTs are more strongly attracted by gel than metallic CNTs.
+While it shows potential, this application is limited to the separation of semiconducting (n,m) species.

 ATPE uses two water-soluble polymers such as polyethylene glycol (PEG) and dextran.
 When mixed, two immiscible aqueous phases form spontaneously, and each of the two phases shows a different affinity to CNTs.
 Partition depends on the solvation energy difference between two similar phases of microscale volumes.
 By changing the separation system or temperatures, and adding strong oxidants, reductants, or salts, the partition of CNTs species into the two phases can be adjusted.

 Despite the progress that has been made to separate and purify CNTs, many challenges remain, such as the growth of chirality-controlled CNTs, so that no further purification is needed, or large-scale purification.

 Advantages of monochiral CNTs

-Monochiral CNTs have the advantage that they do contain less or no impurities, well-defined non-congested optical spectra.
-This allows to create for example CNT-based biosensors with higher sensitivity and selectivity.
-For example, monochiral SWCNTs are necessary for multiplexed and ratiometric sensing schemes, enhanced sensitivity of biocompatibility.
+Monochiral CNTs have the advantage that they contain fewer or no impurities, and well-defined non-congested optical spectra.
+This allows creation of CNT-based biosensors with higher sensitivity and selectivity.
+For example, monochiral SWCNTs are necessary for multiplexed and ratiometric sensing schemes with enhanced sensitivity and biocompatibility.